openkfw/design-tokens/output/README.md

 For KfW.de, MeineKfW, education, and other KfW applications, we use 62.5% (16px = 1.6rem) by default for readability reasons, meaning that 1rem equals 10px.
 In third-party systems where we cannot influence the REM root value and it corresponds to the standard browser font size of 16px (100%), /web_next_16px should be used instead.
 Please note that a font size of 10px should never be used.
-Therefore, it is advisable to set the font size in the to 1.6rem.
+Therefore, it is advisable to set the font size in the `<body>` to 1.6rem.